sverrisson/mac-touchbar-commands/README.md

 ## Requirements

 A computer or keyboard with Touch Bar is required.
 Version 1.17 minimum of VS Code.
+For the ftp command, the ftp extension is required: [ftp-sync](https://marketplace.visualstudio.com/items?itemName=lukasz-wronski.ftp-sync)

 ## Source